net00-1/SW-DLT/README.md

 # SW-DLT

-### NOTICE: development of Youtube-dl is currently halted, therefore updates for SW-DLT will be paused until further notice.

-SW-DLT ("Shortcuts Wrapper for -DL Tools") is an iOS shortcut that allows you to easily use, install and manage the popular and open source utilities [Youtube-dl](https://gitlab.com/dstftw/youtube-dl/) and [Gallery-dl](https://github.com/mikf/gallery-dl).
-This shortcut aims to be compatible with [YouTube-dl's](https://gitlab.com/dstftw/youtube-dl/-/blob/master/docs/supportedsites.md) & [Gallery-dl's](https://github.com/mikf/gallery-dl/blob/master/docs/supportedsites.rst) collections of supported websites.
+SW-DLT ("Shortcuts Wrapper for -DL Tools") is an iOS shortcut that allows you to easily use, install and manage the popular and open source utilities [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) and [`gallery-dl`](https://github.com/mikf/gallery-dl).
+This shortcut aims to be compatible with [`yt-dlp's`](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) & [`gallery-dl's`](https://github.com/mikf/gallery-dl/blob/master/docs/supportedsites.rst) collections of supported websites.

 ## Main Features
 - Download video at custom qualities and framerates